SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/TypeCasting.rst

 A constant or variable of a certain class type may actually refer to an instance of a subclass behind the scenes.
-Where you know this might be the case, you can try to :newTerm:`downcast` to the subclass type with the :newTerm:`type cast operator` (``as``).
+Where you believe this is the case, you can try to :newTerm:`downcast` to the subclass type with the :newTerm:`type cast operator` (``as``).